AssetSync/asset_sync/README.md

 If the compressed file is actually larger than the uncompressed file we will ignore this rule and upload the standard uncompressed version.

+## Heroku

+With Rails 3.1 on the Heroku cedar stack, the deployment process automatically runs `rake assets:precompile`.
+Due to the methods with which Heroku compile slugs, there will be an error raised by asset_sync as the environment is not available.

+To prevent this part of the deploy from failing, but carry on as normal set `fail_silently` to true in your configuration.

 ## Rake Task